vippsas/vipps-developers/newsletters/2022-04-newsletter.md

 See:
 [Cancelling a partially captured order](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/vipps-ecom-api#cancelling-a-partially-captured-order).

-## The Vipps QR API now works in the test environment
+## The QR API now works in the test environment

-[The Vipps QR API](https://developer.vippsmobilepay.com/docs/APIs/qr-api) now works in both in the production and
+[The QR API](https://developer.vippsmobilepay.com/docs/APIs/qr-api) now works in both in the production and
 [test environment](../test-environment.md).